MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/service-configuration/session-templates.md

 # Multiplayer session templates

-This topic gives a brief overview of multiplayer session templates and provides several examples of templates that you can copy and modify for your multiplayer sessions.
+This article gives a brief overview of multiplayer session templates and provides several examples of templates that you can copy and modify for your multiplayer sessions.

 A multiplayer session template is a blueprint that is used to create a multiplayer session.
 All sessions must be created based on a predefined template.